RasaHQ/rasa/docs/pipeline.rst

     Creates bag-of-words representation of intent features using `sklearn's CountVectorizer <http://scikit-learn.org/stable/modules/generated/sklearn.feature_extraction.text.CountVectorizer.html>`_.
 All tokens which consist only of digits (e.g. 123 and 99 but not a123d) will be assigned to the same feature.

+    .. note:: Words that were not seen during training are ignored during prediction time.

 :Configuration:
     See `sklearn's CountVectorizer docs <http://scikit-learn.org/stable/modules/generated/sklearn.feature_extraction.text.CountVectorizer.html>`_
     for detailed description of the configuration parameters